 EU is the largest trading partner of Pakistan, whose exports to the EU are dominated by textiles and clothing.
 Under the GSP+ programme, in terms of value Pakistan’s exports to the EU increased by 38 per cent in three years, while the share of textile and garments products rose from 75 per cent to 82 per cent during the same period.

 The textile industry in Pakistan overwhelmingly operates in a highly fragmented small to medium-sized sector, where about 40 per cent of the entire industrial workforce are employed.
 As many as 37 per cent of the workers in the garment industry are paid below the minimum wage, according to the International Labour Organization (ILO).
-And even the minimum wage is less than half of the estimated living wage (link in English).
+And even the minimum wage is less than half of the estimated living wage (<link news who-benefits-from-trade _blank>link in English).
 There are also large gender discrepancies in wages.
 While 27 per cent of men are paid below the statutory minimum wage, the situation for women is far worse, with 87 per cent not receiving the minimum wage.

 Two recent publications highlight this situation with labour rights in the country and how it is influenced by international trade.